 Unlike the other models, Kanban does not have pronounced iterations.
 If a team does plan iterations, they are incredibly short sprints, sometimes as short as one day.

-Additionally, the Kanban board highlights the room remaining for continual improvement to perfection of features.
+Additionally, the Kanban board highlights the room remaining for continual improvement to the perfection of features.

 Although the method of sticky notes on a board helps motivate the team to focus on perfecting the important task at hand, it is a poor way to define and maintain timeframes.
 For this reason, planning long projects is very difficult.